Alibaba Group (NYSE:BABA) Earns “Buy” Rating from Stifel Nicolaus

-Alibaba Group (NYSE:BABA)‘s stock had its “buy” rating restated by equities research analysts at Stifel Nicolaus in a note issued to investors on Wednesday, Analyst Ratings Network reports.
-They presently have a $260.00 target price on the specialty retailer’s stock.
-Stifel Nicolaus’ price objective points to a potential upside of 61.94% from the company’s current price.
+Stifel Nicolaus reissued their buy rating on shares of Alibaba Group (NYSE:BABA) in a research report report published on Wednesday morning, PriceTargets.com reports.
+The firm currently has a $260.00 target price on the specialty retailer’s stock.

-Other analysts also recently issued research reports about the stock.
-CLSA cut their price target on shares of Alibaba Group from $300.00 to $280.00 and set a “buy” rating for the company in a report on Wednesday, August 4th.
-Susquehanna cut their price target on shares of Alibaba Group from $350.00 to $310.00 and set a “positive” rating for the company in a report on Thursday, August 5th.
-HSBC dropped their target price on shares of Alibaba Group from $270.00 to $250.00 and set a “buy” rating for the company in a report on Wednesday, August 4th.
-Zacks Investment Research downgraded shares of Alibaba Group from a “hold” rating to a “strong sell” rating and set a $175.00 target price for the company. in a report on Tuesday, July 13th.
-Finally, dropped their target price on shares of Alibaba Group from $338.00 to $306.00 and set a “buy” rating for the company in a report on Friday, May 14th.
-Two investment analysts have rated the stock with a sell rating, one has issued a hold rating, twenty-seven have assigned a buy rating and one has assigned a strong buy rating to the stock.
-Alibaba Group has an average rating of “Buy” and a consensus price target of $300.84.
+BABA has been the subject of a number of other research reports.
+Mizuho lowered their price target on Alibaba Group from $285.00 to $280.00 and set a buy rating for the company in a report on Wednesday, August 4th.
+Susquehanna Bancshares lowered their price target on Alibaba Group from $350.00 to $310.00 and set a positive rating for the company in a report on Thursday, August 5th.
+KeyCorp lowered their price target on Alibaba Group from $270.00 to $250.00 and set an overweight rating for the company in a report on Wednesday, August 4th.
+JPMorgan Chase & Co. started coverage on Alibaba Group in a report on Tuesday, May 11th.
+They set an overweight rating for the company.
+Finally, lowered their target price on Alibaba Group from $338.00 to $306.00 and set a buy rating for the company in a report on Friday, May 14th.
+Three research analysts have rated the stock with a sell rating, one has given a hold rating, twenty-seven have assigned a buy rating and one has assigned a strong buy rating to the company.
+Alibaba Group presently has an average rating of Buy and a consensus target price of $300.84.

-Large investors have recently bought and sold shares of the business.
-Firestone Capital Management increased its position in shares of Alibaba Group by 416.7% in the first quarter.
-Firestone Capital Management now owns 124 shares of the specialty retailer’s stock worth $28,000 after acquiring an additional 100 shares in the last quarter.
-Logan Capital Management Inc. acquired a new stake in Alibaba Group during the 1st quarter valued at $29,000.
-Delos Wealth Advisors LLC acquired a new stake in Alibaba Group during the 2nd quarter valued at $29,000.
-San Francisco Sentry Investment Group CA grew its holdings in Alibaba Group by 50.0% during the 1st quarter.
-San Francisco Sentry Investment Group CA now owns 150 shares of the specialty retailer’s stock valued at $34,000 after purchasing an additional 50 shares in the last quarter.
-Finally, Coastal Capital Group Inc. grew its holdings in Alibaba Group by 67.6% during the 1st quarter.
-Coastal Capital Group Inc. now owns 181 shares of the specialty retailer’s stock valued at $41,000 after purchasing an additional 73 shares in the last quarter.
-29.78% of the stock is currently owned by institutional investors.
+Institutional investors have recently made changes to their positions in the stock.
+Banque Cantonale Vaudoise boosted its holdings in Alibaba Group by 12.6% in the first quarter.
+Banque Cantonale Vaudoise now owns 118,075 shares of the specialty retailer’s stock worth $26,773,000 after acquiring an additional 13,172 shares in the last quarter.
+IFP Advisors Inc boosted its holdings in Alibaba Group by 13.3% in the first quarter.
+IFP Advisors Inc now owns 19,007 shares of the specialty retailer’s stock worth $4,302,000 after acquiring an additional 2,238 shares in the last quarter.
+Camden National Bank boosted its holdings in Alibaba Group by 56.8% in the fourth quarter.
+Camden National Bank now owns 27,238 shares of the specialty retailer’s stock worth $6,339,000 after acquiring an additional 9,866 shares in the last quarter.
+Zeke Capital Advisors LLC boosted its holdings in Alibaba Group by 0.3% in the first quarter.
+Zeke Capital Advisors LLC now owns 220,883 shares of the specialty retailer’s stock worth $50,081,000 after acquiring an additional 760 shares in the last quarter.
+Finally, Flossbach Von Storch AG boosted its holdings in Alibaba Group by 91.0% in the second quarter.
+Flossbach Von Storch AG now owns 642,350 shares of the specialty retailer’s stock worth $145,672,000 after acquiring an additional 306,055 shares in the last quarter.
+Institutional investors own 29.78% of the company’s stock.

 Alibaba Group Company Profile